rschlaikjer/hx4k-pmod/README.md

 - Flux (Massively simplifies the soldering of the QFP packages)
 - Fine tweezers (I recommend [Rhino SW-11](https://www.adafruit.com/product/3096) or comparable)
 - [Optional] Hot air rework station.
-The '858D' hot air station is available from many resellers at reasonably prices, and is more than adequate.
+The '858D' hot air station is available from many resellers at reasonable prices, and is more than adequate.

 One of the design goals for this board was for it to be feasible to assemble by hand, using only a soldering iron.
 To that end, all of the critical